 Examine True Value

-Also, keep in mind when deciding between two houses in Los Angeles that the sale price isn’t the whole value story.
+Also, keep in mind when deciding between two houses in Riverside that the sale price isn’t the whole value story.
 If both houses meet your needs in pretty much the same way and are similarly priced, then you need to look at which one ultimately provides the better economic value.

 This requires a look at the longer-term possibilities.
 For instance, what is the outlook for property taxes?
 Are they likely to increase for one house, but not for the other?
 And what about long-term house value.
 Is one house likely to appreciate over the years much more than the other one?
 Long-term value can be far more important than initial cost.